tomtdigital/travel-site/README.md

-Photography in this site is strictly for personal use only.
+Photography in this site is strictly not for commercial use.